-This includes GPs, specialist healthcare teams and pediatricians and should:
+This includes GPs, specialist healthcare teams, pediatricians etc and should:

-- a) notify the school nurse when a child has been identified as having a medical condition that will require support at school; - b) provide advice on developing healthcare plans; and - c) provide support in schools for children with particular conditions (eg diabetes).
+- Notify the school nurse when a child has been identified as having a medical condition that will require support at school; - b) Provide advice on developing healthcare plans; and - c) Provide support in schools for children with particular conditions (e.g. diabetes).